CopernicaMarketingSoftware/Documentation/Publisher/en/templates-video-gif.md

 ## GIFs

-GIFs can be used to add a short animation to your email without worrying about external hosting.
+GIFs can be used to add a short animation, scene cut from a video or slideshow to your email without worrying about external hosting.
 You can use to display different colors or styles of your product, for example.
-GIFs are an older format, so email clients have had some time to adapt.
+GIFs are an older format, so it is generally well-supported.
 They are supported in every client except Outlook and Windows Phone 7.

-Outlook and Windows Phone 7 will only show the first frame of your GIF, so you can still use them, but keep in mind that this is the only information the users of these clients will receive.
+Tips for using GIFs:

+* Use them sparingly!
+You want to surprise your user, not annoy them with too much happening before their eyes.
+* Make sure the first frame is interesting and informative.
+Outlook and Windows Phone 7 users will only see this frame, so use it wisely.
+* Don't make your GIFs too large; This might make them slow and eat up a lot of your users data.
+* Cropping as much as possible and removing unnecessary frames will make your GIF smaller.
+If you are experienced in Photoshop you can reduce file size further by using layers for the animated parts of the GIF, preventing the image from redrawing for each frame.

 ## Animated link to your video